skearya/community.fm/README.md

 ![](assets/desktop.png)

-This community.fm instance is a complete radio station configured using this `modes.toml`.
+This community.fm instance is a complete radio station configured using this tiny `modes.toml`.

 ```toml
 [modes.youtube."DJ Mixes"]